 When a user clicks on the bulk import button, they’ll be prompted to upload the file containing the data.
 Internal accepts both comma-separated-values (CSV) and tab-separated-values (TSV) file types.

-Once you upload your file, you’ll be able to map the columns in your field to the fields in your resource, using the dropdown selection at the top of each column.
+Once you upload your file, you’ll be able to map the columns in your field to the fields in your data, using the dropdown selection at the top of each column.
 Unmapped columns will not have their data imported.

 Next, you’ll review what your data looks like before importing it.
 Internal will alert you if there are any potential errors, such as data that doesn’t match the field’s filetype.
 For these types of errors, you may still proceed to import the data, although it may fail.